randhir111/shopify-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-23. ### Can you discuss your experience with Shopify's multi-currency and multi-language features?
+23. ### Can you discuss your experience with Shopify multi-currency and multi-language features?
     I have configured multi-currency settings to enable seamless international transactions, ensuring customers can shop in their preferred currency.
 Additionally, I implemented multi-language support using translation apps, enhancing accessibility and user experience for a global audience.

   **[⬆ Back to Top](#table-of-contents)**